 Includes full API access on all plans.

-For eLearning businesses, growing and engaging viewers takes considerable time and focus.
+For eLearning businesses, growing and engaging viewers take considerable time and focus.
 Online video platforms can take on the heavy lifting of video hosting, by automating the process of uploading, encoding, managing and optimizing your videos.
 At the same time, these platforms safeguard your content from unauthorized access and usage.

 In short, video hosting for online courses should make your life easier and your business simpler to manage.
 Whichever video hosting solution you choose, we hope you now feel confident in key features to consider and compare.

 Finally, if you’re interested in getting access to a powerful video hosting solution with scalable live streaming delivery, contact us below.
-We’re here to help, and we’d love to make your video hosting for online courses goals a reality!
+We’re here to help, and we’d love to make your video hosting for online course goals a reality!